wehlutyk/brainscopypaste/docs/usage.rst

-       --models tbgs cumtbgs slidetbgs growtbgs time root \    # All detection models --substringss 0 1 \                                     # Include or don't include substitutions on substrings --POSs a n v r all \                                    # All filters on POS tags --n_timebagss 2 3 4 5                                   # Various slicings of clusters into timebags
+       --models tbgs cumtbgs slidetbgs growtbgs time root \    # All detection models --substringss 0 1 \                                     # Include or don't include substitutions on substrings --POSs a n v r all \                                    # All filters on POS tags --timebag_sizes 1 2 3                                   # Various slicings of clusters into timebags

 .. note::